Kamala Harris Claps Back At Donald Trump After He Calls Her ‘Very Nasty’ And A ‘Lunatic’ For Grilling Barr

-Following her questioning of Attorney General William Barr at Wednesday’s Senate Judiciary Committee hearing, first-term California Senator Kamala Harris found herself the target of name-calling attack by Donald Trump, who labeled Harris “nasty” and a “lunatic,” as Inquisitr reported.
-But on Thursday, Harris took a moment to hit back at Trump, responding to his attack — but choosing to take the high road.
+Following her questioning of Attorney General William Barr at Wednesday’s Senate Judiciary Committee hearing, first-term California Senator Kamala Harris found herself the target of a name-calling attack by President Donald Trump, who labeled Harris “nasty” and a “lunatic,” as The Inquisitr reported.
+But on Thursday, Harris took a moment to hit back at Trump, responding to his attack — but apparently choosing to take the high road.

-Harris — like fellow Judiciary Committee members Amy Klobuchar of Minnesota and Cory Booker of New Jersey — is a candidate for the 2020 Democratic presidential nomination, leading Trump to accuse them of simply trying score “political points,” and claiming that the three senators “don’t care” about the hearing.
-Trump, per a Vanity Fair account, dismissed the questioning of all three Senators, calling Barr a “highly respected, great attorney general, and he’s got to take the abuse from people that are running for office.”
+Harris — like fellow Judiciary Committee members Amy Klobuchar of Minnesota and Cory Booker of New Jersey — is a candidate for the 2020 Democratic presidential nomination, leading Trump to accuse them of simply trying to score “political points” and claiming that the three senators “don’t care” about the hearing.
+Trump, per a Vanity Fair account, dismissed the questioning of all three senators, calling Barr a “highly respected, great attorney general, and he’s got to take the abuse from people that are running for office.”

 He also described Harris and the other senators as “ranting and raving like lunatics” during the hearing.
 But interviewed on CNN Thursday morning, Harris responded to Trump’s verbal assaults.